OmerHassan/project-euler/README.md

 project-euler
 =============

-Solutions to problems on ProjectEuler.net
+Solutions to problems on ProjectEuler.net are in the Mathematica notebook.